How to Create Fabric Block Prints on a Tote Bag — Easy Step-by-Step Guide

 Frequently Asked Questions

-Can I use regular paint for block printing on fabric?
+Can kids do block printing on fabric?

 Free: 10 Paper Crafts Anyone Can Make in 5 Minutes